LeZajoch/alfa-3/docs/readme.md

 ## How to Run the Application

 1. **Configuration:**
-   - Edit the `config.json` file (located in the root directory) to set the port (default: 65525).
+   - Edit the `config.json` file (located in the src directory) to set the port (default: 65525).
 For example, the file should contain:
      ```json
      {
        "port": 65525